GSA/fedramp-gov/_posts/2019-05-01-best-practices-for-multi-agency-continuous-monitoring.md

 ---
 Both Cloud Service Providers (CSPs) and Federal Agencies play a role in Continuous Monitoring.
 FedRAMP Authorized CSPs are required to perform Continuous Monitoring to maintain a sufficient security posture.
 Federal Agencies are obligated to review a CSP’s Continuous Monitoring artifacts to determine if an Authority-to-Operate (ATO) is appropriate over the life of the system.

 Completing Continuous Monitoring and managing multiple ATOs can become challenging when multiple agencies leverage a common cloud service.
-In order to help Agencies navigate this process and better perform Continuous Monitoring, FedRAMP published Guidance for Managing Multi-Agency Continuous Monitoring.
+In order to help Agencies navigate this process and better perform Continuous Monitoring, FedRAMP published
+<a href="https://www.fedramp.gov/assets/resources/documents/CSP_A_FedRAMP_Authorization_Boundary_Guidance.pdf">Guidance for Managing Multi-Agency Continuous Monitoring</a>.
 In this blog post, we walk you through the benefits, best practices, and resources outlined in this guide.

 Why Multi-Agency Continuous Monitoring?
 Multi-Agency collaboration on Continuous Monitoring benefits participating agencies by creating a collaborative forum to: